-The Internal Revenue Service allows several different ways to take tax advantage of your good will.
+The IRS allows several different ways to take tax advantage of your goodwill.

 Driving home deductions

 Volunteer work itself does not produce a tax deduction.
 However, your travel expenses getting to and from the volunteer location are deductible.
 If you use your car to help out once you get there -- for example, delivering food to the needy for your church -- that counts, too.

 You can take a standard deduction of 14 cents per mile on your tax return.
 Or, if it's more advantageous and you kept track, you can deduct the actual cost of your gas for your philanthropic driving.
 With either choice, you also can include any parking fees or tolls paid.

 If you pay for some of a qualified organization's expenses and aren't reimbursed, these costs can count as charitable deductions.
 This might be buying stamps for a group's mailings or purchasing office supplies for the organization's administrative operations.

 If your volunteer work requires you to wear a uniform -- say, as a Red Cross hospital aide -- the cost of the clothing and of keeping it clean are deductible.